Przemysl to Paris:

 How Florine Getter survived the Shoah

-Documents at the memorial showed that Florine, who was 15 at the time, was hidden as a student in a catholic high school in the southern French city of Mende (a beautiful small town we had visited
+Documents at the memorial showed that Florine, who was 15 at the time, was hidden as a student in a Christian high school in the southern French city of Mende (a beautiful small town we had visited

 in 2010 to watch a finish of a Tour de France stage).
 She was assisted by the Jewish resistance group La Sixieme.
 An offshoot the Jewish scouting movement, Eclaireurs Israelites de France (EIF),